aktham2/quadrotor_auto-tracking/README.md

 Run ballMain.py to do tracking of a red object, using openCV.

-Run main.py to track a face using dlib, a useful machine learning python module.
+Run main.py to track a face using dlib, a machine learning python module.

 ### System:
 - 250 mm size quadrotor